tylerb10/100-days-of-code/log.md

 **Today's Progress**: Worked up a modal using a div and display properties forcing it to not display, then found out about the dialog element.

 **Thoughts:** Nothing today.

+### Day 5: June 21, 2023

+**Today's Progress**: Still working on my modal for the Twitter clone.
+I have it popping up on the correct button push, and can close it.
+I want it to also close when clicking outside of the modal, and I cannot figure out how to center it vertically on the page when it pops up.
+A problem for tomorrow!